|

 diplopia, vertigo, or tinnitus were reported by

-- Physical examination revealed a young man in
+the patient.
+Physical examination revealed a young man in

 good general condition, vital signs were within